dougbutner/web-4/README.md

 **Provable Identity** is now possible as suggested in this manifesto through the maturity of the biometric secrets.
 Standards are being created openly, or, it is decided that the way presented here is not needed as a better way is found.
 Or, biokeys are completely abandoned as a form of social verification is found that can replace it.

 **Geosocial systems** are being used to run and govern communities which are not dependent on traditional representative government.
-Existing governments are adopting time tokens to get a better read on what legislation the people want.
+Existing municipalities are adopting time tokens to get a better read on what legislation the people want.

 Organizations of all sizes are using time tokens to shift power to employees.